github/opensource.guide/overviews/pages/index.md

 ![](continue-to-layout.png)

-Now, we pick our theme.
-This part requires a bit more thought, as the style we choose is slightly harder to update later.
-Take a look at some of the options at the top, and when you find one you love, click Publish at the top.
+Now we pick our theme.
+This part requires a bit more thought because it's slightly more difficult to update our theme later.
+When we've looked at some of the options at the top of the page and found one that we love, click **Publish** to finish.

 ![](selection-of-layout-publish.png)